f87-56/modular-synth/README.md

     sbt compile run

 The progam should compile and start.
-(This has been tested with OpenJDK 17).
+(This has been tested with OpenJDK 17.
+JavaFX is also required).

 If you want to quickly view the capabilities of the program: From the top bar, select Load synth.
 Choose a file under "DemoSynths".
 I recommend "TunableKarplus".